zertico/apidoc/source/index.md

 Not implemented
 ```

-The user user create a address accessing the route described below.
+The admin can create an address by accessing the route described below.

 Route: *`POST "/api/v1/admin/client-addresses"`*